What are the responsibilities and job description for the Nurse Consultant/Inspector position at Commonwealth of Kentucky?

 Work typically is spent in contact with providers and clients outside the organizational unit.
 May work in homes and neighborhoods in "at risk communities" for violence and drug abuse.

-- Conduct licensure, certification, re-licensure inspections on a survey team.
+- Conducts licensure, certification, re-licensure inspections on a survey team.

-- Investigate complaints of regulatory violations in healthcare facilities.
+- Investigates complaints of regulatory violations in healthcare facilities.

-- Create comprehensive written correspondence, including Statement of Deficiencies and other reports clearly and concisely using various software applications, detailing findings of non-compliance in healthcare facilities and descriptions of information gathered.
+- Creates comprehensive written correspondence, including Statement of Deficiencies and other reports clearly and concisely using various software applications, detailing findings of non-compliance in healthcare facilities and descriptions of information gathered.

 - Determines compliance through interpretation of regulations and following State and Federal Regulations, Division/Regional guidelines, policies, and procedures in the process.